mixterj/activity_streams_search/README.md

 ### Running the API code

-* Navigate to the parent directory and run `node install`.
+* Navigate to the parent directory and run `npm install`.
 This will download all of the code dependencies
 * In the config.js modify the config.searchServer, config.searchPort, config.indexName, and config.docType to match your ElasticSearch installation and index/type names.

 * Run `node app.js` to start the API on port 3061